Chloe Spear

-Chloe Spear, (c.
-1749–1815) was an African-born woman who lived as both a slave and free woman in Boston.
+Chloe Spear (c.
+1749–1815) was an African-born woman who lived both an enslaved and free life in Boston.
 Her memoir was published anonymously, with Lady of Boston listed as its author.
-The memoir states its intention is to provide "a Christian testimony, chronicling Spear's spiritual evolution by framing her life story with her religious development."
+The memoir intends to provide "a Christian testimony, chronicling Spear's spiritual evolution by framing her life story with her religious development."
 The writer of the Memoir of Mrs. Chloe Spear comments on the institution of slavery as well as on Christianity and its teachings.

 Life

 Chloe Spear was enslaved from around the age of 12.
-She was born in 1749, and probably arrived in Philadelphia in 1761.
-Spear was purchased and became a slave to the prominent Boston family of Captain John Bradford.
+She was born in 1749 and probably arrived in Philadelphia in 1761.
+Spear was purchased and enslaved by Captain John Bradford, a member of a prominent Boston family.
 According to researcher Jared Ross Hardesty, throughout her enslavement, Spear was "free to engage in a number of 'domestic avocations.'"
 Spear's mistress valued her skills, and even offered to have her care for a sick neighbor.
-Although Chloe Spear’s master was grateful for her service to his family and gave her some freedom while living with them, when he caught her learning how to read, he "threatened to suspend her by her two thumbs and severely whip her if he found her doing so again."
-After the Revolutionary War, Spear and the Bradfords traveled to Andover, Massachusetts, approximately twenty miles north of Boston.
+Although Chloe Spear's enslaver was grateful for her service to his family and gave her some freedom while living with them, when he caught her learning how to read, he "threatened to suspend her by her two thumbs and severely whip her if he found her doing so again."
+After the American Revolutionary War, Spear and the Bradfords traveled to Andover, Massachusetts, approximately twenty miles north of Boston.
 However, they eventually all returned to Boston together.
 Records of the Second Baptist Church in Boston show that Chloe Spear was baptized there and later married a man named Cesar Spear.
+Spear was also a member of Boston's African Baptist Church.

 During their marriage, Chloe and Cesar Spear had seven children, all of whom she outlived.
 After Massachusetts abolished slavery in 1783, Spear and her husband opened a boarding house for sailors and workers.
-After Cesar's death, the establishment also served as a site for religious meetings and social gatherings for people of all races.
-This led to Spear becoming a beloved figure in both white and black religious and working communities.
+After Cesar's death, the home also served as a site for religious meetings and social gatherings for people of all races.
+This led to Spear becoming a beloved figure in both white and Black religious and working communities.

+In 1798, Chloe Spear purchased a house in Boston's South End neighborhood, near Hanover Street.

 Spear died from severe arthritis and "rheumatic affections" in 1815; she was buried in the Bradford family's vault, located in Boston's Granary Burial-Place.
 Spear was featured in five obituaries across Boston newspapers.
 A minister wrote a biography of her, which was published in a Baptist missionary magazine."
 The first biographical account of her life was in 1832 by Dr. Thomas Baldwin, a minister of the Second Baptist Church, who published the Memoir of Mrs. Chloe Spear.
-It was published just two months after she passed away.
+It was published just two months after she died.